CodeYourFuture/js-exercises/week-8/Homework/mandatory/1-practice/1-practice.md

     GET https://api.github.com/repos/{owner}/{repo}/pulls/{pull_number}/comments

 1. What would you put in the following fields? `{owner}`, `{repo}`, `{pull_number}`?
+   {owner}: the name of Github user
+   {repo}: the name of the repository {pull_number}:number of the pull's request

 <!-- Write your answer here -->

 2. Describe in a sentence what this API endpoint returns when all of the fields are completed?

 <!-- Write your answer here -->

+A message and documentation_url